fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/reference-line-in-fusiontime.md

 The salient features of the reference line:

-- A `label` which is by default displayed on the opposite side of the YAxis, when you hover on the knob of the reference line.
+- A `label` which is by default displayed on the opposite side of the Y-axis, when you hover on the knob of the reference line.
 - A `value` is by default displayed in the reflect tag when you hover on the knob of the reference line.
 - A reference line can be customized in terms of shape, size, color, etc.